Feather, aka Doric, Indiana Swirl, Indiana Feather, Finecut & Feather. Manufactured by McKee Brothers ca. 1896, by Cambridge Glass Co. ca. 1902

 There are two principle variations in this pattern.

-Doric: (aka Crowsfoot) Characteristics: scalloped top rims on spooner, celery, pitchers,and toothpick; plain, unpatterned collar bases; and the design on the inside of the bases is a rounded outlined "floral"pattern.
+Doric: (aka Crowsfoot) Characteristics: scalloped top rims on spooner, celery, pitchers,and toothpick; plain, unpatterned collar bases; and the design on the inside of the bases is a scalloped, outlined "floral"pattern.
 If the piece has a straight rim (compotes, covered bowls, butter dish), the space between the rounded feather tops is filled with a 3-pointed bird track, or "crow's foot".
-This variation includes all stemmed pieces in the pattern and all green and amber-stained pieces.This variation is of high quality glass.
+This variation includes all stemmed pieces in the pattern and all green and amber-stained pieces.This variation is of higher quality glass.
+Finecut & Feather: Characteristics: straight rims on all pieces, with the space between the rounded feather tops filled with cross-hatching, or "finecut"; collar bases have a repeat of the feather motif (often poorly detailed); the inside base motif is a rayed star, with rays originating at a center point.

 The only reproductions we know of are some obviously new sapphire blue and amber (possibly other colors) goblets & vases.

-Pattern pieces known include:
+Pattern forms known include:

 Table set